Vigneshhariraj/voyageverse/README.md

 - **Interactive Map Integration and Custom Place Inputs**:
   Supports dynamic map visualization using Google Maps API and allows users to add specific places they wish to visit, leading to a personalized and visualized itinerary that’s easy to follow.

-- **Hotel Recommendations**:
-  Provide suggestions for accommodations, potentially offering options with various price ranges or proximity to planned activities.

 - **Activity Suggestions with Delay Considerations**:
   Offer alternative activity suggestions or adjust timings if a delay is expected, keeping travel smooth even with unforeseen changes.